Amanda Bynes Rejoins Instagram With A Fresh New Hair Color

 The new hairstyle comes just a few months after Bynes announced on Twitter that she'd officially graduated from college at California’s Fashion Institute of Design and Merchandising.
 Along with it came a photo of Bynes in a cap and gown, and what appeared to be a few subtle streaks of pastel pink hair.
 Now, it seems she's fully committed to the look.

-Although Bynes is no stranger to experimenting with her hair color, she hasn't been this pink in years.
+Although Bynes is no stranger to experimenting with her hair colour, she hasn't been this pink in years.
 In fact, her last few hair changes have been relatively mundane.
-In 2017, she kicked off the new year by going back to her natural brunette color, and one year later she appeared on the cover of Paper magazine with a whole head of creamy blonde highlights.
+In 2017, she kicked off the new year by going back to her natural brunette colour, and one year later she appeared on the cover of Paper magazine with a whole head of creamy blonde highlights.

 Bynes has since recovered with the kind of comeback fans always knew she'd make.
 After all, if anyone deserves a hairstyle change to celebrate their return to IG, it's Bynes, right?